Powered air-purifying respirator: Filters

 PAPRs may be outfitted with mechanical filters for atmospheres with particulate contamination, with a chemical cartridge for atmospheres with toxic gases or vapors, or both in combination.
 PAPRs can provide an assigned protection factor between 25 and 1000 depending on the type, as compared to an N95 mask's assigned protection factor of 10.
-Loose-fitting PAPRs typically have an APF of 25, and PAPRs with elastomeric masks that seal to the face (similar to those in elastomeric respirator masks) have an APF of 1000.
 When comparing various makes and models of PAPR, the supporting documentation from each of the respective manufacturers should be consulted in order to confirm the APF value of each product.

-In the United States, HE (high-efficiency) filters are the class of particulate filter used with PAPRs.
+In the United States, HE (high-efficiency) filters are the main class of particulate filter used with PAPRs.
 These are 99.97% efficient against 0.3 micron particles, the same as a P100 filter.
 PAPR HE filters used in industry are generally re-used until they are soiled, damaged, or reduce PAPR air flow below specified levels.
 In healthcare settings involving a live virus, CDC recommends that a practical replacement cycle be implemented.

-The type of filter incorporated into a PAPR must be appropriate to the contaminants that need to be removed.
-Some respirators are designed to remove fine particulate matter such as the dust created during various woodworking processes, or from working with mineral-based materials.
-When used with high-efficiency particulate air (HEPA) filters, airborne particles containing pathogens (viruses, bacteria) smaller than 5 microns will be removed.
-(PAPRs are typically required for lab workers in BSL-3 facilities, and sometimes in BSL-2 as well.)

-When used in combination with the correct filters, [PAPRs] are suitable for working with volatile organic compounds such as those used in many spray paints.
-At the same time, the filters that are suitable for volatile substances must typically have their filter elements replaced more often than particulate filters.
-In addition, there is some confusion over terminology.
-Some literature and users will refer to a particulate filtering unit as a dust mask or filter and then use the term respirator to mean a unit that can handle organic solvents.
+Regulatory requirements

+42 CFR 84

+42 CFR 84, from 1995 to 2020, copies 30 CFR 11 rules for PAPRs.

+The following table lists the air flow requirements for NIOSH-approved PAPRs under Part 84.175.
+Tight-fitting PAPRs may be fit tested with the facepiece unpowered and in negative-pressure (under 29 CFR 1910.134) while loose-fitting PAPR fit test protocols have not been changed from 30 CFR 11.

+The following table lists the ratings for particulate ratings for Part 84 PAPRs.
+PAPR100 ratings were added in 2020.

+PAPR100-N is not designed to filter oil particulates, and the official color-coding for all three respirator types is magenta.

+A study has demonstrated that users carrying out physical work at intensities 80-85% VO2 max "over-breathe" loose-fitting PAPRs and has recommended an increase of air flow to 400 lpm, an approximately two-fold increase over NIOSH-approved values.